 Rodent management is one of those areas that has seen some significant changes.
-Rodent bait packaging, distribution and labels were revised in the past two years in response to concern for exposures to children and non-target animals.
+Rodent bait packaging, distribution and labels were revised in 2011 in response to concern for exposures to children and non-target animals.

 "Mitigation of non-target animal exposure had the most impact on the food processing industry," Heath continues.
 "Label revisions in 2011 limited most outdoor rodenticide placements to within 50 ft. of buildings.
 A number of shortcomings were identified in EPA's directive and, in remarkably fast action, the labeling directive was revised to within 100 ft. of broadly defined structures.
 Rodenticides with this new labeling were on the market by late 2012.

 One change, thanks to most programs certified by GFSI, is the placement and spacing of rodent devices.
-Most pest management programs in the past followed a formula, placing them every so many feet, but most popular audit standards compliant with GFSI now allow for more flexible device placements based on known threats, ongoing inspection and history of activity.
+Most pest management programs prior to the 2013 changes followed a formula, placing them every so many feet, but most popular audit standards compliant with GFSI now allow for more flexible device placements based on known threats, ongoing inspection and history of activity.

 "There have been examples where numbers of rodent control devices have been dramatically reduced, and pest management service has evolved to a more general inspection routine," says Heath.

-Correct and efficient identification is the first step to solving any pest challenge.
-Today, pest control experts are turning more and more to digital technology, specifically digital microscopes and digital photos as a reliable means for pest identification, says Patricia Hottel, technical director of McCloud Services, Hoffman Estates, Ill.
+Correct and efficient identification of pests is the first step to solving any pest challenge.
+Today, pest control experts are turning more and more to digital technology, specifically digital microscopes and digital photos as a reliable means for pest identification.

-Also inside the plant, for widespread pest control processors should consider the debate between fumigation and fogging.
+For widespread pest control inside the plant, processors should consider the debate between fumigation and fogging.
 Both approaches have their proponents.
 Neither leaves any residual chemical on surfaces, which in most cases is a benefit but does not provide long-term killing power.

 Fumigation probably is a more effective method, but it requires a shut down of whatever work area is being fumigated.
 Fumigation penetrates all cracks and crevices and provides a high degree of certainty that every bug in the room is dead.
 But it also penetrates packaging and machines.
-Fumigation also has been dealt some setbacks by the EPA, which de-listed methyl bromide, probably the most popular fumigant.
+Fumigation also has been dealt some setbacks by the EPA, which de-listed methyl bromide, probably the most popular fumigant, a few years back.
 Other effective chemicals also have been removed.

 For fogging, chemicals are sprayed in controlled areas.
 There is less penetration.
 The chemicals provide a quick kill, but dissipate more rapidly than fumigation, so downtime is greatly reduced.
 Sequential fogging treatments can eliminate or reduce the frequency of fumigations.